Novel Suspects: A True Crime Book Club

 Brown Bag Book Club

 Bring your lunch and join us for a mystery book club held over the lunch hour!
-This book club meets every second Friday of the month at 12:00 PM and reads popular mystery/ thriller/ suspense titles.
+This book club meets every third Friday of the month at 12:00 PM* and reads popular mystery/ thriller/ suspense titles.
 Click here to download the current schedule.

 Never Ending Stories